Biography

 About Simon

-British tenor Simon Mascarenhas Carter is a recent graduate of the Royal College of Music, having held a Leverhulme Arts Scholarship and studied with Patricia Rozario OBE.
-He is looking forward to joining the Opera Studio of the Vienna State Opera for the 2026/2027 and 2027/2028 seasons.
+Described as “a tenor to watch” who brings “ardour and Italianate resonance” to his performances (Opera Magazine), British tenor Simon Mascarenhas Carter is a recent graduate of the Royal College of Music, where he studied with Patricia Rozario OBE as a Leverhulme Arts Scholar.
+He looks forward to joining the Opera Studio of the Vienna State Opera for the 2026/2027 and 2027/2028 seasons.

-Simon maintains a busy schedule as a concert soloist with highlights from recent seasons including Puccini’s Messa di Gloria, Britten’s Saint Nicolas, Rossini’s Petite Messe Solennelle, Monteverdi’s Vespro della Beata Vergine, Stölzel’s Ein Lämmlein geht und trägt die Schuld and Handel’s Messiah.
-He is looking forward to performing the role of Gerontius in Elgar’s The Dream of Gerontius in Rochester Cathedral with Rochester Choral Society in March.
-In recital, Simon enjoys regular collaboration with guitarist Mark Dangerfield, most recently the two performed a programme of Walton and de Falla at the Royal Albert Hall as part of their classical coffee morning series.
+Simon maintains an active schedule as a concert soloist.
+Recent performances include Puccini’s Messa di Gloria, Britten’s Saint Nicolas, Rossini’s Petite Messe Solennelle, Monteverdi’s Vespro della Beata Vergine and Handel’s Messiah.
+He looks forward to performing the role of Gerontius in Elgar’s The Dream of Gerontius at Rochester Cathedral with the Rochester Choral Society.
+In recital he collaborates regularly with guitarist Mark Dangerfield, most recently performing Walton and de Falla at the Royal Albert Hall as part of their Classical Coffee Morning series.